brianguenter/Julia-Programming-Workflow/Workflow.md

 statements_files=[]  # Precompile statements files to be used, relative to the project folder execution_files=[] # Precompile execution files to be used, relative to the project folder
 ```
-In this case I've excluded the `AbbreviatedStackTraces` package.
-Your `JuliaSysimage.toml` may look different.
+In this case I've excluded the `AbbreviatedStackTraces` package just for purposes of illustration.
+Your `JuliaSysimage.toml` may require different packages to be excluded.
 Notice that the names of the packages to be excluded must be in double quotes.

 By default VSCode is not configured to use compiled sysimages.
 Turn this feature on by opening the command palette and typing `Preferences:Open Settings (UI)`.
 Then type `julia:use custom sysimage` in the settings search bar.
 Select the box `use an existing custom sysimage when starting the REPL`.
 This will make VSCode use a custom sysimage if one is available.